RoTRAG: Rule of Thumb Reasoning for Conversation Harm Detection with Retrieval-Augmented Generation: Methodology

 \subsection{Overview of RoTRAG}

 We propose \textbf{RoTRAG}, a retrieval-augmented framework for turn-level Rule of Thumb (RoT) generation under intervention-aware decision making.
 Given a dialogue up to turn \(i\), the framework first determines whether the current turn requires additional RoT generation.
-To make this decision, a fine-tuned routing classifier takes as input the current turn context together with the RoT generated for the previous turn, and predicts whether the turn can be handled without generating a new RoT or should instead be forwarded to the RoT generation stage.
+A fine-tuned lightweight routing classifier takes the current turn context and previous RoT as input, and predicts whether to reuse the prior RoT or forward the turn to RoT generation.
 If the turn is judged not to require additional RoT generation, the system outputs a \textbf{Pass} decision.
 Otherwise, it retrieves relevant RoT examples from a retrieval corpus and generates a turn-specific RoT conditioned on the retrieved evidence.
 Overall, the framework consists of three main components: (1) turn-level classification and routing, (2) retrieval-augmented RoT generation, and (3) prediction from accumulated RoT history.